pay-theory/pay-theory-docs/API/QUERY.md

 }
 ```

-This query would return any transactions where the `full_name` is John Doe and the `gross_amount` is greater than 100 or transactions where the `gross_amount` is greater than 1000.
+This query would return any transactions where the `status` is SETTLED and the `gross_amount` is greater than 100 or transactions where the `gross_amount` is greater than 1000.

 This allows for more advanced queries and for you to group `AND_NEXT` and `OR_NEXT` in a single query.